But on a slow site? It’s like trying to hold water with a bucket full of holes.

 Shopify Speed Optimization Secret #2 – The Theme You Use

-Remember our analogy of your site being a bucket with holes in it?
+Remember our analogy of your site is a bucket with holes in it?
 And your customers are the water leaking out at a rapid rate?

 What if we didn’t have holes in the bucket to start with?